puppetlabs/puppetlabs-apache/README.md

     class { 'apache': }
 ~~~

-You can establish a default virtual host in this class, the `vhost` class, or both.
-You can add additional configurations for specific virtual hosts by declaring the `vhost` type.
+You can establish a default virtual host in this class, by using the `vhost` define, or both.
+You can also add additional configurations for specific virtual hosts with the `vhost` define.
-[//]: # (Type?
-Define?
-Class?
-Parameter?)

-We recommend customizing this declaration with the following parameters, as these default settings are not optimized for production.
+We recommend customizing this class's declaration with the following parameters, as its default settings are not optimized for production.

 **Parameters within `apache`:**

 ##### `allow_encoded_slashes`

 This parameter sets the server default for the [`AllowEncodedSlashes` declaration](http://httpd.apache.org/docs/current/mod/core.html#allowencodedslashes), which modifies the responses to URLs containing `\` and `/` characters.
-The default is undefined, which omits the declaration from the server configuration and selects the Apache default setting of `Off`.
+The default is `undef`, which omits the declaration from the server's configuration and uses Apache's default setting of `off`.
 The allowed values are `on`, `off`, or `nodecode`.

-[//]: # (Does this mean the default is `undef`?)

 ##### `apache_version`

 This parameter configures module template behavior, package names, and default Apache modules by defining the version of Apache to use.
-The default version is determined by the OS family and release via the `apache::version` class, and Puppet does not recommend manually configuring this parameter.
+The default version is determined by the OS family and release via the `apache::version` class, and Puppet recommends against manually configuring this parameter without reason.

 ##### `conf_dir`

 This parameter sets the directory where the Apache server's main configuration file is located.
 The default locations include:

-* `/etc/apache2` on Debian
+* **Debian**: `/etc/apache2`
-* `/usr/local/etc/apache22` on FreeBSD
+* **FreeBSD**: `/usr/local/etc/apache22`
-* `/etc/apache2` on Gentoo
+* **Gentoo**: `/etc/apache2`
-* `/etc/httpd/conf` on Red Hat
+* **Red Hat**: `/etc/httpd/conf`

 ##### `confd_dir`